-Effective October 1, 2009, the Nevada Domestic Partnership Act provides legal recognition of domestic partnerships and creates a registry for domestic partnerships in the secretary of state's office (Senate Bill 283).
+The Nevada Domestic Partnership Act provides legal recognition of domestic partnerships and creates a registry for domestic partnerships in the secretary of state's office (NV Rev. Stat.
+Sec.
+122A.010et seq.).
 The law requires that domestic partners have the same rights, protections, benefits, responsibilities, obligations, and duties that spouses have under state law.
 Same-sex and opposite-sex couples may enter into a domestic partnership.
-The law expressly states that a domestic partnership is not a marriage under the state constitution (NV Const.
-Art.
-1 Sec.
-21).
-The state constitution was amended in 2002 to recognize marriage only between a man and a woman.

 To be eligible to register a domestic partnership, two individuals must: